browserengineering/book/book/invalidation.md

 16-6 *Matching children*.
-Add support for [the `appendChild` method][appendchild-mdn] if you haven't already in exercise 9-2.
+Add support for [the `appendChild` method][appendchild-mdn] if you haven't already in Exercise 9-2.
 What's interesting about `appendChild` is that, while it *does* change a layout object's `children` field, it only does so by adding new children to the end.
 In this case, you can keep all of the existing layout object children.
 Apply this